New World Treasures

 Mint: Mexico

-Shield type cob, Mexico mint, Philip V, assayer J (not visible), circa 1713-1714.
-Cross side features include a full cross with one very nice lion and castle visible in the bottom cross quadrants.
-Lightly visible 70% full shield of the 1713-1714 period design, visible M mintmark, denomination mark 8, and 17xx of date (the 7 is very light).
-A nearly full weight fleet coin with a very desirable shape.
+Shield type cob, Mexico mint, Philip V, assayer not visible (but J per the shield design), circa 1715.
+Nearly full cross with a bold lion and castle visible in the upper cross quadrants and the tops of the other lion and castle visible in the bottom.
+Partial, 60% full shield of the design of the year 1715, with the denomination mark 8 at right and a hint of some legend around the right side edge.
+Struck on a large heavy planchet with both sides well centered, but with flatness along the periphery.
 Supplied with a New World Treasures photo type Certificate of Authenticity as seen in this example and a booklet "Shipwrecks and Their Coins: Volume 3 - 1715 Spanish Treasure Fleet" that provides details about the fleet and its coins.

 Click on picture to enlarge